ADHD vs Autism vs PDAADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 These discrepancies have been observed by researchers (e.g., Ganschow et al., 1992; Shaywitz, 1998).
 Teachers may see a learner whose writing is much weaker than their speaking.
 Alternatively, a learner may do well on tests yet avoid doing work in class.

 Compare test scores with classroom work to spot differences.
 A large gap between verbal skills and writing may indicate SpLD.
-Learners who refuse tasks despite ability may have PDA (Christie et al., 2003).
+Learners who refuse tasks despite ability may have PDA (Newson et al., 2003).
 If performance differs day to day, consider ADHD (Antshel, 2018).

 Using the Symptom Overlap Matrix